Buck Harvest Age Structure

-n Buck harvest for all the regions of the United States in 2010 was 2,776,867.
-Canada’s total harvest for six provinces (Manitoba, New Brunswick, Nova Scotia, Ontario, Quebec and Saskatchewan) was 116,147.
+n Antlerless harvest totaled 3,347,150 in the United States.
+In six Canadian provinces (Manitoba, New Brunswick, Nova Scotia, Ontario, Quebec and Saskatchewan) the total harvest amount was 80,587.